FelipeACXavier/PhD/content/Administrative/Training and Supervision Plan.md

 ## Year 1

 For the first year, I will explore the current state of my research field with the aforementioned questions in mind.
 Furthermore, I will be focusing on developing the skills and obtaining the knowledge required to bring the overall goal into fruition.
 I hope to develop myself through courses, conferences, and lots of explorations.
 Moreover, I plan to define the initial requirements of the languages/LCDP and publish a paper about these findings.
+We are currently evaluating the possibility of studying the topic with focus on a smaller domain (mobile robots) so that we can later expand the concepts to the whole domain of embedded systems.
 Finally, I would like better define the overall plan for my PhD.

 ## Year 2